 The Kidstretch mission is to empower children to develop the skills they need to build their own knowledge, prepare for the next school environment, and cultivate a love of lifelong learning.

 Kidstretch teachers are highly motivated and love working with young children.
 Most hold a Bachelor’s or Master’s degree in Early Childhood Education, Special Education, or a child-related field.
-Staff members are active on a Fairfax County School Readiness team and partner with professionals from City of Falls Church Schools and Child Find.
+Staff members are active on a Fairfax County School Readiness team and partner with professionals from Falls Church City Public Schools and Child Find.
 All teachers are required to participate in ongoing professional development.